 We don’t normally get excited by down jackets, but the new Seamless weaving technology from Millet is pretty impressive.
 Instead of sewing baffles to keep feathers in place, the French company developed a new type of loom that weaves them in place.
 This means the Trilogy Synthesis Down Hoodie isn’t full of needle holes which let heat out and moisture in.
 As a bonus, the seamless te..

 Even if you aren’t carrying much, you’re still likely wearing a backpack when you’re out backcountry skiing.
 Included in said pack should be an insulation layer that keeps you moving when the mercury plummets below your expectations.
 It can also stave off hypothermia if for some reason you are forced to a halt.
 The Dynafit Radical 2 Primaloft jacket is an excellent choice for that ..

 A super warm puffy that is good for belaying or eating a hoagie.

 90/10 700 Fill power european white goose down

 Microfleece chin guard

 20D ripstop (nylon)

-Backless is no longer just for elegant evening gowns at the ball.
-With the backless Flash Competition Anorak from CAMP, you can put on and take off a shell layer without removing your pack!
-Carried in a pocket that attaches to the waist belt of your backpack, the anorak unfolds as you throw it over your head and clip it into place under the pack.
-When the weather improves, you simp..
+Backless is no longer just for elegant evening gowns at the ball!
+With the backless Flash Competition Anorak from CAMP, you can put on and take off a layer without removing your pack.
+Stowed in a mesh pocket that buckles around your waist, the anorak unfolds as you pull it over your head.
+Velcro it into place below your backpack and enjoy the bonus wind and water protection.
+When t..